datarootsio/your-best-bet/README.md

 dbt docs serve
 ```

-At this point in time, no models are documented, however it's useful to see the lineage.
+It's like a grand lineage tale with no models documented yet—stay tuned!
+We can already check the lineage:
 ![](images/lineage.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>